 To increase statistical power, a final part of our "compact" annotation entails linking non-coding regulatory elements to protein-coding exons to form an extended gene region as a single test unit.
 Such a unified annotation enables joint evaluation of the mutational signals from distributed yet biologically connected genomic regions.
 Traditional methods for linking rely solely on the correlation of individual signals (e.g., between the activity of one histone mark at an enhancer and gene expression of neighboring genes), and these may result in inaccurate extended gene definitions.
 Here, we use direct experimental evidence on physical interactions from Hi-C and ChIA-PET experiments, combined with a machine learning algorithm that takes into consideration the wide variety of histone modification marks and gene expression to delineate accurate enhancer-target gene linkages.

 By integrating our compact annotation sets, BMR estimates, and accurate extended gene definitions, we were able to obtain maximal power for detecting genomic regions (coding and non-coding) that are mutationally burdened.
 Fig. 2C illustrates the greater power in detecting mutationally burdened non-coding regions in several well-known cancer cohorts.
 For example, in the context of chronic lymphocytic leukemia (CLL), our analyses identified well-known highly mutated genes (such as TP53 and ATM) that have been reported from previous analyses.
 More importantly, the increased power provided by the extended-gene annotation allowed us to detect genes that would otherwise be missed by an exclusively coding analysis.
-An example of this is the well-known cancer gene BCL6, which may be associated with patient survival (Fig. 2D and refs.
+An example of this is the well-known cancer gene BCL6, which may be associated with patient survival (Fig. 2D and ref.
 24-26).

 Interpreting tumor expression profiles using ENCODE networks identifies key regulators in cancer